-Oily fish is rich in Omega 3 fatty acids which have been proven to have a positive affect on egg quality and general reproductive help.
+These fish are rich in Omega 3 fatty acids which have a positive affect on both egg quality and general reproductive health.

 Numerous studies have shown that have shown that fatty acids are important in early reproductive events including egg maturation and embryo implantation.

 Foods that are rich in Omega 3 Fatty acids include oily fish such as salmon, mackerel and sardines.